Faculty & Staff Resources

 Notice: The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted material.
 The person reproducing materials is responsible for any infringement.

 Subject to copyright and Fair Use guidelines, print materials may be digitized into a format that is compatible with screen readers.
-Contact Academic Technology for additional information about creating accessible digital versions of materials.
+Faculty may consult Academic Technology for additional information about creating accessible digital versions of materials.

 Create accessible PDFs from print

-• The library has an overhead book scanner that can produce accessible PDFs.
+• The library and Academic Technology offer access to overhead book/document scanners that can produce accessible PDFs.
 The scanner software can automatically remove the book gutter and fingers from scanned images.
-Library staff are happy to assist users in learning to use the scanner.
+Staff are happy to assist users in learning to use the scanner.

 • Free apps like Microsoft Lens can create accessible PDFs using your phone's camera.